Arevy/ShopX-Admin-Portal/README.md

 - `RootContext` (`src/common/stores/RootContext.ts`) instantiates the ApiService and the domain MobX stores, architecture for shared services + store orchestration.
 - UI code talks to stores through hooks (`src/hooks`) that call `useStores`, which exposes the `rootContext` (matching the `MobXProviderContext` ).
 - Styles continue to live in SCSS modules with global tokens in `globals.scss`; swap for Tailwind or another system if desired.
+- The `CMS` section integrates a WYSIWYG editor (`react-quill`) and manages the public pages exposed via GraphQL.

 ## Suggested next steps